-- Makes you active throughout the day – To cope up with the modern lifestyle, a balanced diet is not sufficient.
+- Makes you Active throughout the Day – To cope up with the modern lifestyle, a balanced diet is not sufficient.
 You need to make sure that daily dose of exercise is part of your routine.
-And with combination of Yoga postures, you will definitely stay active and keep tiredness at bay.
+And with a combination of Yoga postures, you will definitely stay active and keep tiredness at bay.

-- Weight management – The Yoga proves to be boon for both overweight and underweight people.
-For overweight ones, it ensures that you don’t have to work out in a strenuous manner as asanas are simpler than running on a treadmill half an hour.
+- Weight Management – The Yoga proves to be a boon for both overweight and underweight people.
+For overweight ones, it ensures that you don’t have to work out in a strenuous manner as asanas are simpler than running on a treadmill for half an hour.
 For underweight people too, Yoga helps in maintaining the weight balance with proper strength and immunity.

 - Immunity – Stressful life coupled with polluted environmental conditions result in weak immunity levels.
 As a result, we are prone to various viral and bacterial infections.
 But if Yoga is practiced regularly, immunity of the body is improved and we are able to fight common infections without any requirement of antibiotics.